rob-blackbourn/jetblack-options/README.md

 # jetblack-options

 This repository contains reference implementations of option pricing formulae implemented in Python.

+It has no dependencies.

 ## Usage

 This library isn't published as a package, and is not meant to be used directly.
-Copy the code you want, or use a library that derives from this.
+Just copy the code you want, or create your own package.

 However trying the code is quite simple, no external libraries are required.
 Simply clone the repository, install, and create a new python file in the "scratch folder".
 An obvious place to start would be with Black-Scholes.

 ```python
 from jetblack_options.european.black_scholes_merton import (